guyleonard/gene_prediction_pipeline/README.md

     ansible-playbook install_gene_prediction_dependencies.yaml --sudo -K -c local -i "localhost," --ask-vault-pass --tags repbase,hmmer

 ### RepeatMasker Libraries
-I have used ansible to install the dependencies for this workflow.
-RepeatMasker libraries require the user to obtain a username and password for access to [Repbase](http://www.girinst.org/repbase/), it is stored in an ansible 'vault' file.
+RepeatMasker libraries require the user to obtain a username and password for access to [Repbase](http://www.girinst.org/repbase/).
+You should do this now, and make sure you also update the download link in the repeatmasker.yaml - unfortunately RepBase do not seem to keep links to previous version live - I despair.

-This file is also password protected, so the RepeatMasker install will not work for any user of this repo, you will need to make your own vault, containing your own password with this command:
+For ansible installation the password is stored in an ansible 'vault' file.
+This file is also password protected, so the RepeatMasker install will not work for any external users of this repo, therefore you will need to make your own vault, containing your own password with this command:

     ansible-vault create repbase_password.yml